educlopez/educalvolopez.com/README.md

-# Next.js Portfolio with Tailwind
+# Next.js Portfolio with Tailwind and Frame Motion
 This is a portfolio website built with Next.js and Tailwind CSS.
 It features a Spotify integration that displays the user's recently played tracks and a weather section that displays the current weather for a specified location.

 ## Getting Started